robercg33/news_collector_gdelt/README.md

 1. Create a docker image of the package.
 Make sure to have the URL of the docker repository (you can upload to AWS ECR)
 2. Create a compute environment: On AWS Batch, create the compute enviroment where the `real_time_collector` script would be running.
 3. Create a job queue: This is where jobs will be submitted to be done.
-4. Create a job definition: The job definition defines the Docker image that will be launched an executed each time you submit a job.
+4. Create a job definition: The job definition defines the Docker image that will be launched and executed each time you submit a job:
+    - Once you have done the previous steps, and before scheduling a periodic task automatically, submit a job to the created job queue to see if it is executes properly.
+6. Use Amazon EventBridge to schedule each 15 minutes (update time for GDELT news) an execution of the defined job:
+    - This is done in the `Rule` section of Amazon EventBridge.

 #### Clean and Process Data Deployment

-Follow the same steps
+Follow the same steps of the previous section, this time using the **data_cleaner** package.

+### Project Purpose

+There are two main useful tasks for which this project can be used:
+- Collection of historical news: GDELT 2.0 Event Database provides rich historical data of news from 2015 to the current moment.
+This project allows you to get historical and clean data from any defined date range from 2015 up to today.
+- Collection of real time news: GDELT also provides updated news in real time, published each 15 minutes.
+The project takes advantage of that and a cloud environment (AWS) to collect and clean real time articles.

+### More Information

+More information can be found in the README files inside each package.